Do Go On - 443 - The Theft of The Scream

 I look forward to your email.

-Yeah.
-Can't wait to hear from you, Paul.
+Yeah, can't wait to hear from you, Paul.

-Hope I said your name right, because it's spelt just like P-A-L, but with like umlauts, but then in all the, all the docos.
+Hope I said your name right, because it's spelled just like P-A-L, but with like, umlats,

-to question all of our sort of Nordic pronunciations.
+And I know Sweden and Norway very different countries, but I was starting to question all of our sort of Nordic pronunciations.

-Yeah, yeah, yeah.
 She said it was very funny.

-Did we say Nuttberg?
+Did we say nutberg?

-Nuttberg was correct or no?
+Yeah, Nutberg was correct or no.

 I'm so sorry.
-So sorry.

 But it was very fun.